ciods/course_project_c3/README.md

 > source("run_analysis.R")

-The script will download the dataset from the following link:
+For our analysis we will use the dataset downloaded from the following link:
-[Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and will perform the following steps:
+[Human Activity Recognition Using Smartphones Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+The script will perform the following tasks:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.